ntessore/imagemap/README.md

 where at least the position `x, y` must be given.
-The uncertainty of the point is given by the optional covariance `dx, dy, rho`, where `dx = 1px`, `dy = dx` and `rho = 0` is assumed by default.
+The uncertainty of the point is given by the optional covariance `dx, dy, rho`, where `dx = 1px`, `dy = dx` and `rho = 0` are assumed by default.
 Uncertainties for the reference image are ignored.
 An example point definition file [is available](example/points.txt).
 The [`reg2pts`](#re2pts) tool can be used to generate point definitions and uncertainties from SAOImage DS9 region files.

-From these transformations, the convergence ratios `f` and reduced shears `g` are computed and printed in the form `f g1 g2`, where each row corresponds to the images as given in the input file.
+From these transformations, the best-fit convergence ratios `f` and reduced shears `g` are computed and printed for each image, together with the estimated uncertainty of the result.

+The `-v` and `-q` flags can be used to make the output more verbose and quiet, respectively.

+The maximum number of iterations of the fit routine can be set with the `-I` flag.
+The default value is 200.
+Convergence of the fit can be checked using verbose output (see above).

-If the `-o` flag is given, results for `f` and `g` are written to `OUTFILE` using the same format.
+If the `-o` flag is given, results for `f` and `g` are written to `OUTFILE` in the form `f g1 g2`, where each row corresponds to the images as given in the input file.

 If the `-m` flag is given, the relative magnification matrices are written to `MATFILE` in the form `T_11 T_12 T_21 T_22`, where `T_ij` are the matrix entries.
 The total number of rows will be one less than the number of images, because the transformations are relative to the reference image.

-The `-v` and `-q` flags can be used to make the output more verbose and quiet, respectively.
+If the `-a` flag is given, the anchor points of the best-fit affine transforms are written to `ANCFILE` in the form `x y`, where each row corresponds to the multiple image defined in the input file.

 ### srcim